rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 ![density_of_fires_map](https://github.com/user-attachments/assets/1edcc0cf-a9af-48b1-a0d7-a86b6a0b50ed)

 #### Point Pattern Analysis
-#### Is the Relative Size of Wildfires Location Dependant Across BC in Summer 2021?
+#### Is the Relative Size and Frequency of Wildfires Location Dependant Across BC in Summer 2021?
 To answer this question, this tutorial will explain how to perform three different statistical tests that  determine if the wildfire size data are showing random, dispersed or clustered spatial patterns.

 #### Nearest Neighbour Analysis